fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer0_elementary/01_log.rst

 Logging
 -------

-MLPro makes extensive use of a textual logging mechanism provided by the property class Log.
+MLPro makes extensive use of a textual logging mechanism provided by the property class **Log**.
 This class centralizes and standardizes log outputs by adding appropriate methods to child classes by inheritance.
 It can be accessed as follows:

 .. code-block:: python